Andrii-Klipailo/Electricity_SQL_Project/README.md

 # Electricity_SQL_Project
 ![Electricity_logo](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/logo.jpg)
 ## Overview
-This project analyzes global electricity production data, focusing on the growth and share of renewable energy sources.
-The increasing role of renewables, such as solar, wind, hydro, and bioenergy, in the global energy mix is explored, shedding light on key trends and shifts over the past decades.
-By investigating data from various countries, the project identifies the leaders in the transition towards sustainable energy and assesses how renewable sources are impacting global production.
-It provides insights into the evolving energy landscape and offers a comparative view of the countries driving the clean energy transition.
-This analysis contributes to understanding the trajectory of global energy production and the future potential of renewable energy.
+This project analyzes global electricity production data, focusing on the growth and share of renewable energy sources over the past decade.
+The goal is to identify key trends and countries leading the transition to sustainable energy.
+Using SQL, the project uncovers insights into energy production patterns, highlighting the shift from traditional to renewable sources and the nations driving clean energy adoption.
 ## Objectives
 - Analyze the growth of renewable energy production over the past decade.
 - Determine the share of energy sources in total electricity production by country.